 Given its effectiveness, Suboxone is one of the most commonly prescribed medications for those looking to overcome an opiate addiction.
 It’s easy to understand why in light of the medication’s capacity to ease withdrawal symptoms while also producing a less intense “high.”
 Suboxone is comprised of two separate medications, Naloxone and Buprenorphine, which offer unique benefits when it comes to helping individuals break free of their addiction.
-As such, it is not surprising to find that many people want to continue using the Suboxone long-term.
+As such, it is not surprising to find that many people want to continue using the Suboxone long-term rather than just using Suboxone during detox.
 In this article, we will take a look at the consequences of long-term use and why it should be avoided.

 Although we touched in this briefly in the preface of the article, contains Naloxone, which is highly effective in easing the excruciating pain symptoms associated with opioid withdrawal.
 The medication can also be used to reverse an opioid overdose.
 Basically, the drug acts as an antagonist by binding to opioid receptors and blocking the transmission of opioids to the brain.
 Also, it prevents agonist, the chemical compound that elicits a physiological response when combined with brain receptors.